microsoft/vscode-docs/docs/python/tutorial-django.md

     The reason for this extra subfolder is that when you deploy the Django project to a production server, you collect all the static files into a single folder that's then served by a dedicated static file server.
 The `static/hello` subfolder ensures that when the app's static files are collected, they're in an app-specific subfolder and won't collide with file from other apps in the same project.

-1. In the `static/hello` folder, create a file named `site.css` with the following contents.
-After entering this code, also observe the syntax highlighting that VS Code provides for CSS files, including a color preview.
+1. In the `static/hello` folder, create a file named `site.css` with the following contents:

     ```css
     .message {